aholston/MutualAidNetwork/README.md

 5. In repo directory, run `pipenv shell`.
 This will open up a virtual environment for all your developing
 6. Run `pipenv install django djangorestframework django-rest-knox` (This is the Django framework, the REST framework, and the token authentication)
 7. You may need to install the Python and MySQL development headers and libraries like so: `brew install mysql-client`
+8. Run `npm install` to install all of the dependencies

+To start your server, navigate to your root directory and run `python manage.py runserver`.
+This will fire up your environment on localhost:8000

+To compile your React code, run `npm run dev` for development.
+For deploy, we run `npm run build`